kuljitsingh-crypto/react-native-template/README.md

  ```bash
   git pull https://github.com/kuljitsingh-crypto/react-native-template.git --allow-unrelated-histories
  ```
 After that you will get merged conflict on App.tsx, index.js, .eslintrc.js and Readme.md.
-For App.tsx ,index.js and .eslintrc.js accept the incoming one and for readme accept current one.
+For App.tsx ,index.js and .eslintrc.js accept the incoming one (if it is new project,else make sure both changes should present) and for readme accept current one.

 ## Step 3: